Azure-Samples/cosmos-db-design-patterns/materialized-view/README.md

 As the data generator runs, switch to the function app's command window and show the logging to demonstrate what's happening using the change feed.

-You can confirm the entries by looking at the Sales and SalesByProduct containers in Data Explorer in the Azure portal in the Azure Cosmos DB for NoSQL account.
+You can confirm the entries by looking at the Sales and SalesByProduct containers in the MaterializedViewDB in Data Explorer in the Azure portal for this Azure Cosmos DB for NoSQL account.

 ## Run an in-partition query